-CIS 1063 Advanced Web Design 3 credits (3 lec.)
+CIS 1063 Advanced Web Design

 This course expands on the knowledge obtained in Web Page Design.
 This course will cover implementing client-side scripting languages to create interactive web pages and web application interfaces.
 Topics covered include advanced uses of HTML and CSS, using JavaScript and popular libraries to create interactive elements, CSS preprocessors, frameworks, content management systems, and evaluation of designs for the Web.